|Grape Variety||100% Fer|

 |Food matches||Beef eye fillet, prosciutto wrapped venison with roasted vegetables.|

 Fruit to make the Fer was sourced from a premium vineyard in Margaret River.
 Close monitoring and analysis of these vines leads to shoot or bunch thinning by hand if required to obtain the perfect balance for good exposure and healthy ripening.
 A philosophy of minimal inputs in these premium blocks allows the unique combination of variety, soil type and microclimate to shine through and produce a parcel of fruit with true character.
-The 2015 vintage was warm with an extended growing season for the reds due to cooler and wetter conditions in February and
+The 2018 vintage was warm and dry producing ripe flavour profiles and fine long tannin definition in the skins.

 Storage / Bottling